Skip to content

 Where Linux still struggles is anti-cheat software.
 Some games flat-out refuse to run on Linux because their anti-cheat systems don’t support it.
 Destiny 2, PUBG, and Fortnite are notable holdouts.
 If competitive multiplayer is your thing, check the game’s Linux compatibility on ProtonDB before committing.

 The performance gap keeps shrinking.
-In Vulkan games, Linux matches Windows.
-Proton’s DX translation costs about 5-15%.
+In Vulkan-native games, Linux matches Windows, and Proton’s DirectX translation typically costs only a small fraction of your frame rate.

 #macOS Gaming in 2026